Our Statement of Faith

 Dear Friends,

-In His love,
+In Christ’s love,

-Pastor Tim Sir
+Pastor Tim sir

 Directions